DSC-KIIT/konnect/server/README.md

 ## API Specification

-- `api/profile/`
+- `api/users/`

-  - `GET api/profile/:id` : To get details of a user with id
+  - `GET api/users/:id` : To get details of a user with id

   - `POST` : Add a new user

-  - `PUT` : To modify the data of an existing user
+  - `PUT api/users/:id` : To modify the data of an existing user

-  - `DELETE` : To remove a user's details
+  - `DELETE api/users/:id` : To remove a user's details

 - `api/activities/`